jlgallego99/jlgallego99/README.md

 ### Hi there! 👋

-I'm Jose Luis Gallego, a Computer Science student at the University of Granada interested in software development.
+I'm Jose Luis Gallego, a software developer.
 You can find here both my personal projects and class assignments!

 ### 💾 Languages I know and use